-Cleveland Cord Blood Center Associate Researcher Ryan Stadel, Ph.D., is exploring how CCBC’s proprietary cell products derived from umbilical cord blood monocytes can prove helpful in treating those at greatest risk for limb amputation.
+Cleveland Cord Blood Center Assistant Researcher Heather Carey, Ph.D., is exploring how CCBC’s proprietary cell products derived from umbilical cord blood can prove helpful in treating those at greatest risk for limb amputation.
 These products, trade named CordHealTM, are currently under development towards regulatory approval.

-Monocytes are an innate defense to bacteria while autologous monocytes have shown a modest increase in wound healing.
-Monocytes from umbilical cord blood provide a rich source of cellular and secreted products for injury and chronic wounds.
-This may be why infants heal wounds without scarring unlike adults.
+Immune cells called monocytes are an innate defense against bacterial infection.
+While autologous monocytes have shown a modest increase in wound healing, monocytes from umbilical cord blood provide a rich source of cellular and secreted factors for injury and chronic wounds.
+The high concentration of these factors may explain why infants heal wounds without scarring, unlike adults.

-CCBC is investigating how the topical application in the form of a gel that contains umbilical cord blood monocytes and platelet rich plasma, along with the use of scaffolds, enhances wound debridement, infection resolution, and new blood vessel formation – all processes required for healthy wound healing.
+CCBC is investigating how the topical application of umbilical cord blood monocytes and platelet rich plasma on a biomolecular scaffold enhances wound debridement, infection resolution, and new blood vessel formation – all processes required for healthy wound healing.

-Researchers are currently studying a diabetic wound healing model in mice for proof of concept and safety.
-Currently, treatment of diabetic wounds has an estimated cost of between $25 and $50 billion annually.
+CCBC researchers are currently testing this therapy in a diabetic wound healing model in mice for proof of concept and safety.
+Currently, treatment of diabetic wounds has an estimated cost of between $25 – $50 billion annually.
 CordHeal’s lifesaving, life-enhancing and cost savings potential is dramatic.